222 Hale Library

 K-State faculty members may authorize a currently enrolled student or currently employed K-State staff member to borrow library materials for them.
 The proxy uses his/her own ID to check out materials and tells the library staff that the materials should be charged under the proxy relationship.
 The materials are then charged directly to the faculty member’s library account with a note of who checked the material out.
 The faculty member can view all items charged under the proxy relationship via their My Library Account.

-To designate a library proxy, faculty members must submit a letter of authorization on departmental stationary.
+To designate a library proxy, faculty members must submit a letter of authorization (example proxy letter) on departmental stationary.
 The letter must contain the following information:

 Letters may be delivered in person to Library Help on the 2nd floor of Hale Library or via campus or US mail to: